Spectacle JS

 name: 'Acme Inc.',

-Special properties for group
+Special traits for group

 TraitTypeDescription